os717/twitter_trading_app/README.md

 This is only an MVP so there may stil be a few small bugs, etc (which is amazing conisdering this was literally built on caffeine alone :p)

+### A special thank you to https://github.com/ibzmo the other major code contributor to this app: Check out his github!!

 # How to use: